 Thesis Advisory Committee and Thesis Defense

 The Nutrition & Metabolism program requires five Advisory Committee members including the chair (who must be a GMS faculty member), the primary mentor, and at least one outside member.
-The committee is assembled at least once annually to discuss the progress of the thesis project, or more often as the situation warrants.
+The committee is assembled at least once annually to discuss the progress of the dissertation research, or more often as the situation warrants.
 Once the Thesis Advisory Committee determines that the research work is complete, the student writes and orally defends the thesis.